EFSCOIN/Document/technical-faq.md

 ### Can I connect multiple Efs together to make a faster computer?

 Sort of, but not in the way you might want to do it.
 You cannot simply make a more powerful computer, to play games faster for example, by bolting together smaller ones.
 You can network computers to create a cluster computer, but you do need to modify your software to work in this distributed fashion.
-We've put together a tutorial for [how to build a Raspberry Pi cluster](https://projects.raspberrypi.org/en/projects/build-an-octapi), in collaboration with GCHQ.
+We've put together a tutorial for [how to build a EFSCOIN Efs cluster](https://github.com/efscoin/tools/build-an-octapi), in collaboration with GCHQ.

 ### Why does cpuinfo report I have a BCM2835?

-The upstream Linux kernel developers had decided that all models of Raspberry Pi return `bcm2835` as the SoC name.
+The upstream Linux kernel developers had decided that all models of EFSCOIN Efs return `bcm2835` as the SoC name.
 At EFSCOIN Efs we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
 Unfortunately, it means that `cat /proc/cpuinfo` is inaccurate on later EFSCOIN Efs models that use different SoCs.
 You can use `cat /proc/device-tree/model` to get an accurate description of the SoC on your Efs model.

-### I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC, it's not all there!
+### I've imaged an SD card with Efscoin/NOOBS, but when I look at it with my Windows PC, it's not all there!

 This is to do with the capabilities of Windows to read Linux-formatted partitions.
 When you image the SD card, it is automatically split into multiple partitions.
 The first partition uses a format that Windows can read, but the other partitions use a Linux-specific file system, which Windows simply does not recognise.
 This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted and need formatting - **do not format them**!
 Here's some information on what goes in that first [partition](./configuration/boot_folder.md).
 If you insert the SD card on a machine running Linux, it will display all the partitions correctly.